brettscodentools/Dynamics_rigging_tool/README.md

 # Pythonic Dynamics Rigging Tool written for Autodesk Maya 2018

-    A script to rig environmental destruction dynamics in autodesk maya for the purpose od making environmental destrustion animations for games
+    A script to rig environmental destruction dynamics in autodesk maya..
+    ..for the purpose of making environmental destrustion animations for games

 ## Prerequisites: